storacha/w3up/packages/w3up-client/README.md

     └── main.py
 ```

 ### Integration options

-As mentioned, UCAN opens up a number of options in how to integrate with w3up: Should you, the developer, own the Space?
+As mentioned, UCAN opens up a number of options in how to integrate with Storacha: Should you, the developer, own the Space?
 Should you delegate permissions to your users?
 Or should your user own their own Space?
 Broadly, there are three ways to integrate:

 - (Simplest) Client-server: You (the developer) own the Space, and your user uploads to your backend infra before you upload it to the service
 - (More complex) Delegated: You own the Space, but you give a delegated UCAN token to your user's Agent to upload directly to the service (rather than needing to touch the upload in your backend)
 - (Most complex) User-owned: Your user owns the Space and registers it and they use it to upload directly with the service; if you want to instrument visibility into what they’re uploading, you’ll have to write separate code in your app for it